Council Hall

 In a few days, masters from both sides fill the skies, and turns all their skills toward war.

-“How did we come to this?” asks the king to his council.
+“How did we come to this?” asks the king of his council.

-“Your majesty,” says the council, “they are the ones who broke the law, and punished the innocent.”
+“Your majesty,” says the council, “the guilds broke the law, and punished the innocent.”

-“Will you turn over the world to such men and women?”
+“Will you turn over the world to them?”

 The king locks himself in a private chamber for two days, away from his advisors, and his family.